DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     Global Information Technology Report: Readiness for the Networked World*, Oxford: Oxford University Press, 2002, p.
 83.

-[^65]: F. Ginsburg, ‘Rethinking the Digital Age’ in D. Hesmondhalgh and J. Toynbee, *The Media and Social Theory*, New York: Routledge, 2008, pp. 129–44.
+[^65]: F. Ginsburg, ‘Rethinking the Digital Age’ in D. Hesmondhalgh and J. Toynbee, *The Media and Social Theory*, New York: Routledge, 2008, pp. 129-44.

 [^66]: W. Mazzarella, ‘Beautiful Balloon: The Digital Divide and the
     Charisma of New Media in India’, *American Ethnologist* 37.4 (2010).

 [^67]: Mazzarella.
-‘Beautiful Balloon: The Digital Divide and the
-    Charisma of New Media in India’.
+‘Beautiful Balloon’.

 [^68]: See A. Crouch, ‘The Community Phone Project: An Overview’, DKCRC
     Working Paper 46, Alice Springs: Desert Knowledge CRC, 2009.